-Hernia repair surgery is a treatment option for patients with hernias that are painful enough to affect their everyday lives.
+Hernia repair surgery is a treatment option for patients with hernias painful enough to affect their everyday lives.
 A hernia is when internal tissue protrudes through a weakness in the surrounding muscle.
-Hernias aren’t always harmful, but they won’t go away without surgery.
+They aren’t always harmful, but hernias won’t go away without surgery.
 During hernia repair surgery, a surgeon gently pushes the organ or other internal tissue back into place and closes the hole in the muscle wall.
 Often, surgical mesh is used to add strength and support to the muscles as they grow back together.

 If your doctor has recommended hernia repair surgery, it’s usually because your hernia is growing or causing chronic pain.
-When you schedule your hernia repair, you will have two options—open hernia repair and laparoscopic hernia repair.
-Below, learn the differences between open vs. laparoscopic hernia repair surgery so that you can decide which option is best for you.
+When you schedule your hernia repair, you’ll have two options—open hernia repair and laparoscopic hernia repair.
+Below, learn the differences between open and laparoscopic hernia repair surgery so you can decide which is best for you.

 Open vs. laparoscopic hernia repair: What’s the difference?

 Hernia repair surgery, both laparoscopic and open, is usually an outpatient procedure.
-This means that you will be able to go home a few hours after your surgery is finished.
-Both procedures require general anesthesia, or a local anesthesia and sedation.
-Either way, you will not feel pain during the surgery.
+This means you’ll be able to go home a few hours after your surgery.
+Both procedures require general anesthesia or a local anesthesia and sedation.
+Either way, you won’t feel pain during the surgery.

-There is no difference in the rates of hernia recurrence for open and laparoscopic hernia repair surgeries.
+There is no difference hernia recurrence rates for open and laparoscopic hernia repair surgeries.
 Though the two types of procedures have different recovery times, post-surgery recommendations are similar.
 These include returning to light activities (such as walking) as soon as possible but avoiding any activities that put a strain on the site of your hernia.

 What is open hernia repair surgery?

-During open hernia repair surgery, also called traditional hernia repair, the surgeon makes a large incision over a hernia.
+During open hernia repair surgery, also called traditional hernia repair, a surgeon makes a large incision over the hernia.
 They gently push the protruding tissue back into place before closing the weakened muscle area with either sutures or a combination of sutures and surgical mesh.
 Then, they close the incision with stitches.